malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     The size of the truth table can expand as finer resolution is needed.

+    How to prepare an annealer equivalent of Bell state?

 TODO:

 -----------------------------------------------------------------------------------------------------
-(III) LUMP ANNEALER ENCODING AS COMPOSITE OF SERIAL ANNEALER ENCODINGS
+(III) LUMP ANNEALER ENCODING AS COMPOSITE OF SINGLE ANNEALER ENCODINGS
 -----------------------------------------------------------------------------------------------------
 Notes: